TBD9rain/quick_ref/systemverilog.md

 A taks or a fucntion can be delcared as `automatic`.
 Automatic tasks and functions can be invoked recursively.

+SystemVerilog allows arguments to tasks and functions to be bound by name as well as by position like module ports.

 ## Block statement